jacobian91/WireViz/docs/syntax.md

   show_wirenumbers: <bool>  # defaults to true for cables; false for bundles
   show_colorstr: <bool>     # defaults to true
   show_show_wirelabels: <bool> # defaults to true
+  show_top_line: <bool>     # defaults to true, useful when hiding all cable info to balance node box
 ```

 ## Connection sets